Home/Blog/Are Scrap Metal Prices Going Up in Melbourne? What Companies Need to Know

+If you work with scrap on a regular basis, you have probably asked this at least once: "Are prices for scrap metal going up right now?"
 This question has become more common in Melbourne and the surrounding suburbs, especially among builders, factory owners, and electricians who deal with scrap metal every week.
+Yes, prices do change.
+But what really matters is understanding why they change and how that affects you.

 Why Scrap Prices Keep Changing